Conditional LSTM-GAN for Melody Generation from Lyrics: Melody generation from lyrics

-The continuous-valued sequence is output from the generator, which needs to be constrained to the underlying musical representation of discrete-valued MIDI attributes.
-Quantization of music attributes (MIDI number, note duration, and rest duration) are done during the generation in the experiments of validation and testing.
-Music attributes are constrained to their closest discrete values.
 The quantized music attributes are estimated to see if each generated sequence has a perfect scale consistency of melody.
-In particular, the most likely standard scales of music attributes this sequence belongs to is generated from syllable embedding in validation and testing datasets.
+In particular, the most likely standard scale of music attributes this sequence belongs to is generated from syllable embedding in validation and testing datasets.
 The remaining out-of-tune notes are mapped to their closest in-tune music attributes.